 In addition to opiates, ibogaine is “also known to arrest cravings and addictions to stimulants such as crack cocaine and meth,” Ferranti continues.
 “It can also help people with dual disorders, mental disorders, and people who simply want to enhance their life spiritually and find answers and come back to self-love.”
 In particular, research supports the use of ibogaine for certain mental health concerns.

-In the Western world, this treatment is best known for its effect on recovery from opiate misuse.
+In the Western world, this treatment is best known for its effect on recovery from opiate addiction.
 It alleviates most withdrawal symptoms, making detox faster and less uncomfortable.
 Clients also experience long-term benefits.

 In one study, conducted by MAPS, “Results showed the most improvement in drug use at one month with 50% of participants reporting no opioid use during the previous 30 days.
 Ibogaine was associated with substantial reductions in opioid withdrawal symptoms3 and drug use in participants and may provide a useful prototype for development of innovative pharmacotherapy of addiction.”

 According to the team of providers at Iboga Quest in Mexico, “cocaine addiction appears to respond very well to ibogaine treatment4 when coupled with proper preparation and after-care.”
 This finding is aligned with preliminary data from formal research.

 In one retrospective study, subjects who had been treated for “cocaine dependence,5 almost none of whom used opioids, reported a median relapse-free interval of 5.5 months following single doses of ibogaine.”
 Ibogaine’s influence on the risk of relapse may be caused by its other psychological benefits.